ligato/cn-infra/messaging/kafka/README.md

-# Kafka client
+# Kafka

-The package provides functions to consume topic/partition and produce to sync/async messages for kafka.
+The package provides functions to consume topics and to produce sync/async messages to kafka.
 Minimal supported version of kafka is determined by [sarama](github.com/Shopify/sarama) library - Kafka 0.10 and 0.9, although older releases are still likely to work.

 If you don't have kafka installed locally you can use docker image for testing: